EVolocity

 Our contribution

-Our Department of Electrical, Computer, and Software Engineering and Department of Mechanical Engineering are proud co-sponsors of EVolocity's Innovation category.
+Our Department of Electrical, Computer, and Software Engineering and Department of Mechanical and Mechatronics Engineering are proud co-sponsors of EVolocity's Innovation category.
 This includes three sub-categories: performance data measurement, engineering excellence, and the Computer Aided Design (CAD) competitions.

 We also extend our support by organising and hosting annual launch events — and have been since 2018 — as well as four build camps for secondary school students in the Auckland region:

-• Build camp 2: Conducted by EVolocity and supported by the Department of Electrical, Computer, and Software Engineering, this session teaches students how to develop a simple motor controller.
+- Build Camp 2: Conducted by EVolocity and supported by the Department of Electrical, Computer, and Software Engineering, this session teaches students how to develop a simple motor controller.

 Our team of volunteers also travel to regional schools, and as sponsors and experts we are also involved with judging the regional and national events to select the winners of each sub-category.